juju/1.25-upgrade/README.md

 # 1.25-upgrade
-Tools to upgrade and move a 1.25 environment to a 2.2.4 controller
+Tools to upgrade and move a 1.25 environment to a 2.2.4 controller.

+The basic approach for the upgrade is to run a series of commands which:
+* Stop all of the agents in the source environment.
+* Export the state database from the source environment (in the 2.x export format) and import that into the target controller.
+* Convert any LXC containers in the environment into LXD containers (2.2.4 doesn't support LXC containers).
+* Update the agent binaries on all of the machines to those for the target controller, and rewrite the agent configuration files to talk to the target.
+* Activate the migrated model in the target controller.
+* Start the agents - at this point the Juju model should be fully functional and hosted in the target controller.

 ## Update MAAS agent name